openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 One of the hardest parts of building a BCV parser is finding data to test it on to tease out corner cases.
 The file [`src/core/spec.coffee`](https://github.com/openbibleinfo/Bible-Passage-Reference-Parser/blob/master/src/core/spec.coffee) has over 3,700 tests that illustrate the range of input that this parser can handle.

-Separate from this repository (I used to bundle it until the file size became too large) are four data files that you can use to test your own parser.
-Derived from Twitter and Facebook mentions of Bible references, the dataset reflects how people really type references.
+Separate from this repository are four data files that you can use to test your own parser.
+Derived from Twitter and Facebook mentions of Bible references, the dataset reflects how people really type references in English.
 It includes 4.7 million unique strings across 180 million total mentions.
 (For example, the most-popular string, "Philippians 4:13", is mentioned over 1.3 million times.)

 1. [10+ mentions in the dataset](http://a.openbible.info/data/bcv-parser/10plus.zip).
 465,000 unique strings, 4 MB.
 If you're just beginning to develop your own parser and are looking for raw data, start with this file.
 2. [3-9 mentions in the dataset](http://a.openbible.info/data/bcv-parser/3-9.zip).
 818,000 unique strings, 7 MB.